-“The Caravan is topped off, and the tire pressures have been checked.
-Here’s my phone, it’s fully charged.”
-Dad hands me his Lumina wrapped tight in an Otter Box.
+“The Caravan is topped off, and I’ve checked the tire pressures.
+Here’s my phone, it’s charged.”
+Dad hands me his baby, his pride and joy, a Lumina wrapped tight in an Ole Miss Otter Box.
 “Remember what we said about the intersections in Brannon?”

 “‘The soldiers from the army base fly through them, so give the green lights a few seconds.'”
 I say this with my eyes closed, reciting every syllable verbatim, singsong.
 I’m good like that.
 Looking up, I find Mom and Dad studying me from across the kitchen table.
 They seem pleased.